brunoasm/matrix_condenser/README.md

 Bruno A. S. de Medeiros, Harvard University https://brunodemedeiros.me

-If you like and use this app, please cite the first publication in which I used it:
+If you like and use this app, please cite the first publication in which I used it as well as the software itself:

    de Medeiros BAS, Farrell BD.
 (2018) Whole-genome amplification in double-digest RADseq results in adequate libraries but fewer sequenced loci.
 PeerJ 6:e5089 https://doi.org/10.7717/peerj.5089

+   de Medeiros BA.
+(2019) Matrix Condenser v.1.0.
+Available at: https://github.com/brunoasm/matrix_condenser/